Township (South Africa): Electricity

-Flood risk
+Flood risks

 Some townships, such as Alexandra and Diepsloot, are built near rivers, and on flood plains.
 These areas are extremely dense with only tortuous, narrow access, few communal water points and banks of chemical toilets on the peripheries of the settlements.
 The settlements are beginning to be built in the old tributaries due to the continuing growth of the townships.
 Constructing houses in the dried up tributaries is a potential problem in the event of a large storm as the tributary starts to fill up with water again or in case of a backup of sewerage coming into the tributary.
 The houses built in that area stand the risk of being destroyed by natural occurrences.
 As the area grows, the tributaries are piped and a number of concrete aprons and gullies are constructed over the tributary into which the communal water points drain.
 The gullies are then choked with garbage and the tributaries appear to be substantially blocked but this will not hold off the water for very long if a flood comes through.
 Due to overcrowding, residents choose to build on river banks in hopes of easy access to water and laundry facilities, however, the available water is unsuitable for these purposes due to pollution, and they remain vulnerable to floods.

 Backyard shacks

-Backyard shacks are additional units on a plot of land that are rented out by the land owner for additional income.
+Backyard shacks are additional units on a plot of land which are rented out by the land owner for additional income.
 Plots of land designed for single-family houses have been turned into plots, that, on average hold six families instead of one.
 These structures are illegally built in violation of planning and building codes and strain the infrastructure.
 Governments are loath to act on backyard dwellings, as doing so would result in large-scale displacement of people.
 A 2001 study of the township called Diepsloot near Johannesburg showed that 24% of the residents lived in brick structures, 43% were in shack areas, and 27% were in backyard shacks.